Joe was startled to his core to suddenly

 Without even knowing where it could possibly have come from,

 Joe found himself trying to scream out the sentence "Lord, save

 me," but he only had enough composure to get out the word "Lord."

 The pleading, desperate manner in which Joe yelled out the word

-"Lord" took Joe by surprise.
-Especially since he had made no
+"Lord" took Joe by surprise, especially because he had made no

-conscious effort to say it--the word came out on its own from somewhere
+conscious effort to say it--the word "Lord" just came out on its own from somewhere

 deep within him.